Understanding Value-Based Care Models

 Challenges and Barriers to Value-Based Care

 As the health ecosystem moves toward a model whereby providers are compensated for the outcomes they achieve, the industry faces a number of challenges, including cost, complexity, regulatory hurdles, and plain old inertia.
-Read on to learn more about these challenges.
+Read on to explore these challenges.

 • Initial costs and investment in technology and training.
 Providers of value-based care are required to report on performance to payers and governments.
-To do that they must collect, combine, and analyze large volumes of data, such as mortality and readmission rates, costs of procedures, and patient satisfaction scores.
-Health organizations of all sizes will need to invest in data platform, analytics, and interoperability software or services, as well as the associated training, to perform those functions.
+To do that, they must collect, combine, and analyze large volumes of data, such as mortality and readmission rates, costs of procedures, and patient satisfaction scores.
+Healthcare providers of all sizes will need to invest in data platforms, analytics, and interoperability software or services, as well as the associated training, to perform those functions.

 • Complexity of measuring quality and outcomes.
-Many health organizations are still struggling with siloed data and manual processes.
+Many healthcare providers are still struggling with siloed data and manual processes.
 Sharing patient and other data, securely storing it, and making it accessible are precursors to gauging performance against internal and industry benchmarks, identifying areas for improvement, and analyzing value-based care initiatives.

 The Institute of Medicine (now the National Academy of Medicine) developed a framework that defines quality healthcare as effective, efficient, equitable, patient-centered, safe, and timely.
 Providers need to define performance metrics for each area and use specific processes and tools to track them.
 While metrics for safety and effectiveness are well established, ones for efficiency and equity haven’t been as big a focus.

 • Resistance to change among providers.
-Beset by talent shortages and high employee turnover rates, some health organizations are reluctant to disrupt existing organizational structures for fear of alienating staffers resistant to change.
+Beset by talent shortages and high employee turnover rates, some healthcare providers are reluctant to disrupt existing organizational structures for fear of alienating staffers resistant to change.
 The reality is that a shift to value-based care will require providers to retrain clinicians on spending more time on preventive care and less time on chronic disease care.

 • Regulatory and policy hurdles.
 CMS has introduced dozens of value-based care pilot programs, which are at various stages.
 Healthcare providers must keep track of these programs and their deadlines, and that’s time consuming.
-CMS is using a carrot-and-stick model, simultaneously offering bonus payments to organizations that can show, with data, that they’re improving health outcomes and containing costs and also mandating compliance.
-The biggest deadline is the 2030 one that requires all Medicaid and some Medicare patients to be covered by value-based care initiatives.
-The CMS Interoperability & Prior Authorization Final Rule of 2024, which requires payers and providers to improve data-sharing capabilities with the goal of improving patient care and reducing administrative costs, originally required payers to meet certain technical requirements by January 1, 2026, but that deadline is now “at least” January 1, 2027.
+CMS is using a carrot-and-stick model, simultaneously offering bonus payments to providers that can show, with data, that they’re improving health outcomes and containing costs and also mandating compliance.
+The biggest deadline is the 2030 one that requires all Medicare and most Medicaid patients to be covered by value-based care initiatives.
+The CMS Interoperability and Prior Authorization Final Rule of 2024, which requires payers and providers to improve data-sharing capabilities with the goal of improving patient care and reducing administrative costs, originally required payers to meet certain technical requirements by January 1, 2026, but that deadline is now “at least” January 1, 2027.

 Exploring the Spectrum of Value-Based Care